 I am currently a PhD candidate at the Robotics Institute at Carnegie Mellon University.
-My doctoral work is on efficient manipulation task planning.
+My doctoral work is on efficient motion planning for manipulation tasks.
 I received my B.S. in Electrical and Computer Engineering from Olin College of Engineering in 2008 and my M.S. in Robotics from Carnegie Mellon in 2012.

 I am especially interested in applying state-of-the-art planning and control algorithms to interesting real-world robotic systems.
 In 2008-2009, I worked as a robotics engineer at Barrett Technology, where I wrote a hard-realtime control library for the Whole-Arm Manipulator (WAM) robot.
 In 2012 I worked as a student on CMU's software entry into the DARPA Autonomous Robotic Manipulation competition.
 In 2012-2013, I worked as a robotics engineer as a core member of the software team for CHIMP, CMU's entry into the DARPA Robotics Challenge (DRC) competition, in which we placed third out of sixteen teams at the DRC Trials in December 2013.